edHelper.com

 By Jennifer Kenny

 2 Frank is a newborn baby who needs open heart surgery.
-Frank is tiny and his health is critical.
+Frank is tiny, and his condition is critical.
 He can't speak for himself.
 An anesthesiologist explained all the risks to his parents.
-During the very long surgery, the anesthesiologist was an important part of the team keeping track of vital signs and making constant decisions about amounts of anesthesia for the tiny newborn.
+During the very long surgery, the anesthesiologist was an important part of the team.
+She kept track of Frank's vital signs.
+She made decisions about the proper amount of anesthesia for the tiny newborn.

 3 Maria is thirty years old.
 She's having her first baby.
 She's in the hospital.
 When she became more uncomfortable, an anesthesiologist was brought in.
-She doesn't want to feel the pain, but she wants to be awake for the delivery.
+Maria doesn't want to feel the pain, but she wants to be awake for the delivery.
 The anesthesiologist administers an epidural.
-This is an example of regional anesthesia, where the patient loses the strong pain but is still awake.
+This is an example of regional anesthesia, where the patient loses the ability to feel pain in an area of the body but is still awake.
 Maria felt much better.

 Paragraphs 5 to 13: